Nagoya Chubu Centrair International Airport

 KLM Royal Dutch Airlines

 Virgin Atlantic Airways

 Chubu Centrair International Airport is the main gateway to Nagoya and the Chubu region of Japan.
 Hosting domestic, regional and international passenger and cargo services for over 20 airlines, the airport is a domestic hub for ANA Airlines.

 Location of Nagoya Chubu Centrair International Airport, Japan

-Ground Handlers servicing Nagoya Chubu Centrair International Airport
+Ground Handlers and Cargo Handlers servicing Nagoya Chubu Centrair International Airport

 The prospectus for the forthcoming IPO for AirAsia X, a separate business from AirAsia, shows that the low-cost long-haul model can be successful, operationally and profitably, but only when deployed sensibly.
 During 1H2012, a challenging time for the global industry, AirAsia X reported a respectable 7.9% pre-tax margin on services to Australia, which comprise about half of the carrier's capacity.